What does “medically necessary”, “medical necessity” & IMR mean?

 • Documentation Requirements

-• The medical record must contain documentation that fully supports the medical necessity and justification of the
+• The medical record must contain documentation that fully supports the medical necessity and justification of the procedure performed.

 • Here are just 5 of MANY recent reports from the medical community showing that Cortisone DOES NOT FIX MY KNEE–it only masks pain and may cause damage!*Harvard Medical School, Cortisone Report, Apr.
 1, 2019